- Online Counsellor with Talklife Connect.

 How I can help you

-Online counselling may be able to help with a wide range of issues, including anxiety, stress, depression, anger issues, eating difficulties, loneliness, relationship problems, bereavement, self-esteem, sexual orientation, life style choices, abuse (sexual, physical, emotional or neglect), discrimination, addiction and many more.
+I offer online counselling to both individuals and couples.
+Online counselling can help with a wide range of issues, including anxiety, stress, depression, anger issues, eating difficulties, loneliness, relationship problems, bereavement, self-esteem, sexual orientation, life style choices, abuse (sexual, physical, emotional or neglect), discrimination, addiction and many more.

 I am not able to provide online counselling to any person who is under the age of 18.
 If this applies to you, I can help with information on referral to other agencies providing face-to-face counselling services or online work which is specifically directed to a younger age group.